INSIDE: Roam the Gnome’s Guide to the Best Travel Luggage for Family Travel.

 This is a cool trick for the return flight home when you need more room for gifts and souvenirs.

 Hot tip: never use external pockets for your precious things such as passports or money.

-Suitcases vary in price considerably depending on the brand, their reputation, their durability, and their style factor.
+Suitcases for leisure travel vary in price considerably depending on the brand, their reputation, their durability for all kinds of travel conditions (including travelling by boat), and their style factor.

 You’ll only end up having to replace it sooner rather than later.

 While you can buy travel luggage to use as checked luggage in Kmart, Big W, and Ikea for next to nothing, we’ve made a point of investing and buying good quality luggage that will last for years and years.

 We’ve invested in each of us having one good travel jacket made by a reputable travel clothing brand for much the same reason.

 Buying quality luggage IS a bigger outlay than what you’d pay at a budget store, but the fact you don’t need to buy it again in a year or two, makes more sense.

 Having to buy two, or three, (or more) suitcases at the cheaper price over a few years, ends up costing the same as one good suitcase at the outset.